-Among existing anatomical and behavioral biometrics, the EEG signal is one of the metrics related to individual-specific human characteristics and has been newly emerged as a resource for biometrics-based personal identification.
-The human brain is highly complex and dynamic as it operates information at high speed and quantity.
-This results with EEG signals acquired from the brain also being highly complex and dynamic.
+Among existing anatomical and behavioral biometrics, the EEG signal is one of the metrics related to individualspecific human characteristics.
+It has newly emerged as a resource for biometric-based personal identification.
+The human brain is highly complex and dynamic as it operates information at high speed and quantity; this results in EEG signals acquired from the brain also being highly complex and dynamic.
 The complexity of comprehension adds a level of security in terms of being less prone to spoofing and counterfeiting attacks.
 Compare to other biometric techniques such as DNA testing and gait analysis, the recording of EEG signals is non-invasive and non-dispersal, which significantly reduces user discomfort as well as prevents an attacker from EEG response pilfering.

-Therefore, it is highly feasible to replace currently existing biometric identification methods based on DNA, fingerprint, voice, gait, and iris [31] with EEG in personal identification applications.
+Therefore, it is highly feasible to replace currently existing biometric identification methods based on DNA, fingerprint, voice, gait, and iris (Poulos et al., 2002; Gui et al., 2015b, 2014a) with EEG in personal identification applications.

-A. Related Work
+1.1 Related Work

-Most of the prior works related to EEG-based identification have mainly focused on the classification of pathologically induced EEG signals, which has abnormalities due to serious psychiatric disorders, such as epilepsy or schizophrenia [16], [21].
-However, the success in distinguishing pathological EEG signals from a healthy subject using particular signal analysis methods like discrete wavelet transform and fast Fourier transform demonstrates that specific variations in the EEG pattern can serve as a good resource for a non-clinical personal identification [16], [29], [36].
+Existing EEG biometric personal identification work mostly focused on the classification of pathologically induced EEG signals, which can have high uncertainty and abnormalities with the occurrence of severe psychiatric disorders, such as epilepsy or schizophrenia (Hazarika et al., 1997; Juel-Nielsen and Harvald, 1958).

-The concept of using healthy EEG signal for personal identification has been validated by several studies in the past.
-For instance, Poulos et al. presented the person identification using EEG of healthy individuals by implementing a set of non-linear model parameters as a feature of EEG signal.
+Nevertheless, the success in distinguishing pathological EEG signals from a healthy subject using particular signal analysis methods like discrete wavelet transform and fast Fourier transform demonstrates that specific variations in the EEG pattern can serve as a good resource for a nonclinical personal identification (Hazarika et al., 1997; Ocak, 2009; Subasi, 2007).
+In addition, EEG signal from healthy subjects has been validated by several studies in the past.
+For instance, Poulos et al. presented the person identification using EEG of healthy individuals by implementing a set of non-linear model parameters as a feature of the EEG signal.
 This model was then classified by an artificial neural network classifier.
-Although the classification accuracy of the method was not high enough (76 - 88%) for accuracy) for a direct implementation of EEG identification, their results prove that the EEG can be successfully exploited for subject identification [31].
-Similarly, Mohammadi et al. proposed a personal identification using the autoregressive model for EEG signals and achieved the classification score in the range of 80 - 100% [28].
-Gui et al. studied a set of eventrelated potential patterns to identify users [12]-[14].
-Recently, Lin et al. applied brain biometrics in wearable and mobile applications for secure user authentication [25].
+Although the classification accuracy of the method was not high enough (76 - 88% for accuracy) for the direct implementation of EEG identification, their results prove that the EEG can be successfully exploited for subject identification (Poulos et al., 2002).

+Similarly, Mohammadi et al. proposed a personal identification using the autoregressive model for EEG signals and achieved the classification score in the range of 80 - 100% (Mohammadi et al., 2006).
+Gui et al. studied a set of event-related potential patterns to identify users (Gui et al., 2015c, 2014b, 2015a).
+Recently, Lin et al. applied brain biometrics in wearable and mobile applications for secure user authentication (Lin et al., 2018).

-B. This Work
+1.2 This Work

-In our work, we present a new EEG feature distribution distance computation mechanism for personal identification by adopting Mallows Distance.
-One of the biggest problems of EEG biometrics is the very small signal-to-noise ratio (SNR) of the signals coupled by a variety of noise sources [34].
-To address this problem with noises in EEG, our work utilizes EEG signal as a feature distribution and computing the dissimilarity measure of EEG distributions with Mallows distance [27].
-To the best of our knowledge, our work is the first paper to utilize Mallows Distance for EEG identification system.
-Since Mallows distance matches distributions in two clusterings in a globally optimal manner and is known to be robust to signal noises, utilizing Mallows distance allows the matching of the signal distributions in a very natural way, therefore provides better performance than other measures [35], [39].
+In this work, we present a stimulus-response based EEG personal identification mechanism using Mallows Distance to compute EEG feature distribution distance.
+One of the biggest problems of EEG biometric is the tiny signal-tonoise ratio (SNR) of the signals coupled with a variety of noise sources (Repovs, 2010).
+To address this noise problem in EEG, we utilize the EEG signal as a feature distribution and computing the dissimilarity measure of EEG distributions with Mallows Distance (Mallows, 1972).
+To the best of our knowledge, our work is the first to perform stimulus-response based EEG biometric using Mallows Distance.
+Since Mallows Distance matches distributions in two clusterings in a globally optimal manner and is known to be robust to signal noises, utilizing Mallows Distance allows the matching of the signal distributions in a very natural way.
+Therefore Mallows Distance provides better performance than other measures (Zhou et al., 2005; Rubner et al., 2000).

-We summarize our contribution to three-fold:
+We summarize our contributions to three-fold: